 Day of appointment

-Arrive at least 15 minutes prior to your appointment time to check in.
-Please allow 90 minutes for the evaluation to be completed.
+- Arrive at least 15 minutes before your appointment time to check in.
+Please allow 90 minutes for the evaluation.

-It is preferable that siblings do not accompany your child to the appointment.
-This will help us obtain the best attention for your child and assessment of his/her skills.
+- Siblings should not attend the appointment.
+This will help us get the best assessment of your child’s skills.

 What to expect

-There may be a wait period between the initial speech and language evaluation and initiation of weekly therapy services depending on the demand for services at each site.
-We follow a short-term medical therapy model, as we are primarily a diagnostic center and do not provide long-term treatment.
-We appreciate your patience and want to provide our families with the highest quality of care.
+In some cases, the evaluating SLP will recommend short-term outpatient speech-language therapy.
+There may be a waiting period between the initial evaluation and the start of weekly therapy.
+This depends on the demand at each site.
+We appreciate your patience as we want to provide our families with the highest quality of care.